paether/portfolio/README.md

-<h1>My Portfolio website </h1>

-Main takeaways of the project:
+My portfolio website which consists high-level details about me and my projects.
+My focus was to achieve a minimal but modern style on the website with an ease of access which also highlights my main capabilites at the moment of creation.

+## Features / Challanges

 - Used the mobile first methodology when started building out the layout / design of the site.
 - Focued heavily on advanced CSS transitions / animations with the help of pseudo-elements and pseudo-classes.
-- Practiced how to configure a custom domain and add SSL to the site.
+- Custom domain and add SSL to the site which was a nice addition to my skills.
-- Optimizing the site's performance by using chrome's Lighthouse features and recommendations.
-  This was needed to prevent me from using too performance heavy transitions / animations.
+- Optimizing the site's performance by using chrome's Lighthouse features and recommendations (first versions of the site included too performance heavy transitions / animations.)

-Technologies used:
+## Technologies used:

 - React
-- Javascript
+- JavaScript
 - HTML5 / CSS
 - Express